natanbc/image-search/README.md

 segmentation and image description, but might also use fourier transforms to look for similar images.

+## Partial Report

+Currently, only text-based searching is implemented.
+Images must have readable text in english or portuguese (due to repository size concerns, we only included the models for these two languages, other models can be found [here](ttps://github.com/tesseract-ocr/tessdata_fast)).

+The example image is a screenshot of the assignment prompt.

 ### Usage

 1. Install [java 14](https://jdk.java.net/14)